Historic Pottery Village

 Cert.
 No: EN01687

 What distinguishes Tachikui is its quiet continuity.
-Rather than being shaped for tourism, the village has preserved its practices, values, and pace over centuries.
+Rather than being shaped by tourism, the village has preserved its practices, values, and pace over centuries.
 Visitors encounter not only finished works, but the living culture, people, and processes that sustain this enduring ceramic tradition.

 In fact, Tachikui is just a 60–90 minute drive from Kyoto, Osaka, or Kobe, making it a comfortable and rewarding day trip.
 The journey offers a gentle transition from the city to the countryside, revealing a quieter side of Japan along the way.